 In September 2012, Hudson Ranch and affiliates raised equity financing from a third-party investor.
 As a result of this equity transaction, the Company's ultimate share of future distributable cash from Hudson Ranch was reduced from approximately 10% of available distributions to approximately 1% of available distributions until several priority distribution recipients have received minimum required returns on their invested capital, which is not anticipated to occur until approximately 2017.
-During the year ended September 30, 2012, EnergySource made cash distributions of excess financing proceeds to the Company totaling \$1,668,637 that were reinvested as capital contributions to EnergySource.
+During the year ended September 30, 2012, EnergySource made cash distributions to EnergySource.
 The following is a summary of the financial position of EnergySource as of September 30, 2012 and 2011:

-Septen iber 30
+Septen September 30

 2012 2011

-(Unai ıdited)
+(Unat dited)

 Total assets \$ 4,295,025 \$ 43,355,011

 Members' capital \$ (4,454,111) \$ 42,449,292